 Chalet and Garden of the Countess of Edla, Sintra

-The Chalet and Garden of the Countess of Edla (Portuguese: Chalet e Jardim da Condessa d'Edla), also known as the Casa do Regalo, are in the Municipality of Sintra, in the Lisbon District of Portugal.
-They are situated on the western side of the park that surrounds the Pena Palace, and are part of the Sintra Cultural Landscape, classified by UNESCO as a World Heritage Site since 1995.
-They are also part of the Sintra-Cascais Natural Park.
+The Chalet and Garden of the Countess of Edla, also known as the Casa do Regalo, is a charming architectural and botanical gem nestled within the Sintra Cultural Landscape in Portugal.
+Situated on the western side of the park surrounding the iconic Pena Palace, this site forms part of the UNESCO World Heritage-listed Sintra Cultural Landscape and the Sintra-Cascais Natural Park.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Sintra.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.